yomidevs/yomitan/README.md

     network latency and the fragility of web scraping, I do not believe that it is possible to realize a good user experience.

-*   **What happened to AnkiWeb integration?
-Why was it removed?**

-    The author of Anki wants to maintain tight control of AnkiWeb by restricting automated web requests, while at the same time not providing an API for adding or removing flash cards.
-As circumventing these limitations led to account restrictions placed on users of this extension, I was forced to remove this feature.
-Note that it is still possible to automatically generate flashcards with the [AnkiConnect](https://foosoft.net/projects/anki-connect) plugin.

-*   **Is it possible to use Yomichan with files saved locally on my computer?**
+*   **Is it possible to use Yomichan with files saved locally on my computer with Chrome?**

-    It in order to be able use Yomichan with local files in Chrome, you must first tick the *Allow access to file URLs* checkbox for Yomichan on the Chrome extensions page.
-Due to restrictions placed on browser extensions by Chrome, it will likely never be possible to use Yomichan with PDF files.
+    In order to use Yomichan with local files in Chrome, you must first tick the *Allow access to file URLs* checkbox for Yomichan on the extensions page.
+Due to the restrictions placed on browser addons in the WebExtensions model, it will likely never be possible to use Yomichan with PDF files.

-*   **Is it possible to delete individual dictionaries without resetting the database?**
+*   **Is it possible to delete individual dictionaries without purging the database?**

-    Although it is technically possible to purge specific dictionaries, due to the limitations of the underlying database system, this process is *extremely* slow.
-For example, it can take up to ten minutes to delete a term dictionary of moderate size!
-Instead of including a borderline unusable feature in Yomichan, I disabled dictionary deletion entirely.
+    Although it is technically possible to purge specific dictionaries, due to the limitations of the underlying browser IndexedDB system, this process is *extremely* slow.
+For example, it can take up to ten minutes to delete a single moderately-sized term dictionary!
+Instead of including a borderline unusable feature in Yomichan, I have chosen to disable dictionary deletion entirely.

-*   **Why doesn't Yomichan work after being removed and reinstalled on Firefox?**

-    Uninstalling Yomichan on Firefox may sometimes leave the dictionary database in an undefined state.
-Although most of the data has been deleted, the metadata describing it appears unchanged.
-This can make it look like you have dictionaries installed when you actually do not.
-Purge the database and reimport your dictionaries to fix this problem.

 *   **Why aren't EPWING dictionaries bundled with Yomichan?**